Skip to main content

 • how these subprocessors are categorized.

-This information is part of the Zero Friction Trust Center and supports customers in meeting their own compliance and due-diligence obligations (such as GDPR).
+This information forms part of our Trust Center and supports customers in their own compliance and due diligence obligations (such as GDPR).

 Categorization

-Essential for hosting, monitoring, and the technical operation of the platform.
+Essential for hosting, monitoring and technical operation of the platform.

 Required for core Zero Friction functionalities such as communication, payments, and reporting.

-Optional integrations that are only used when a customer enables the relevant functionality.
+Optional integrations that are only used when a customer activates this functionality.

-Each category is described separately below and presented in its own table.
+Each category is explained separately below and shown in its own table.

 Infrastructure Subprocessors

-Infrastructure subprocessors support the technical foundation of the Zero Friction platform, including cloud hosting, monitoring, and platform stability.
+Infrastructure subprocessors support the technical foundation of the Zero Friction platform, such as cloud hosting, monitoring, and platform stability.

 Name